-- potential adverse effects of discharges of sediment and other contaminants from the area being cultivated on water quality and biodiversity; - 1a. potential adverse effects on the preservation of the natural character of wetlands, lakes, rivers and their margins. - 21a. mitigation measures for addressing adverse effects identified in 1 and 1a.; and - 2a. the management of critical source areas in the area being cultivated. - 3. monitoring and reporting undertaken to assess the effectiveness of any mitigation implemented. - (d) Despite any other rule in this Plan, the use of land for cultivation at an altitude greater than 800 metres above mean sea level is a non-complying activity.
+- 1. compliance with Appendix N and the quality of the Farm Environmental Management Plan for the landholding; - 1aa. potential adverse effects of discharges of sediment and other contaminants from the area being cultivated on water quality and biodiversity; - potential adverse effects on the preservation of the natural character of wetlands, 1a. lakes, rivers and their margins; - 21a. mitigation measures for addressing adverse effects identified in 1 and 1a.; and - the management of critical source areas in the area being cultivated; - 3. monitoring and reporting undertaken to assess the effectiveness of any mitigation implemented. - (d) Despite any other rule in this Plan, the use of land for cultivation at an altitude greater than 800 metres above mean sea level is a non-complying activity.